 Where Racial Disparities Persist in Breast Cancer Care

-In recognition of National Minority Health Month, we take a look at how breast cancer affects minorities—and what BCRF researchers are doing to close gaps in outcomes.
+BCRF takes a look at how breast cancer affects minorities—and what our investigators are doing to close gaps in outcomes

 We know breast cancer has no boundaries.
 It does not discriminate in its reach.
 The greatest risk factor for breast cancer is being female—though even men are not immune.
 But while all races and ethnicities are affected by breast cancer, minorities encounter significant disparities in breast cancer screening, care, treatment, and outcomes compared to their white peers.